 The Independent

 This working style refers to the people who are flying solo.
-They are the master of their show and they find it challenging to cooperate with others.
-The independent workers do not want a lot of supervision and prefer doing things on their own, following their gut.
+Sometimes called Lone Workers or Self-Starters, they are the masters of their show and find it challenging to cooperate with others.
+The independent workers require the least amount of supervision and prefer doing things on their own, following their gut.
 This category is usually reserved for the creative ones.
 They are known for being efficient, productive, and disciplined.

 Independents value their autonomy and often blaze new trails in their respective fields.
 They like to work in environments where they have personal freedom and can make decisions without interference.
 Self-reliant people are usually assessed and supervised for little or no time, even though they often go above and beyond what’s expected of them.
 They tend to work alone or with very little help from others, and they’re often extremely productive.
 However, they can sometimes be seen as difficult or even antagonistic.
 They perform best at what they do when they’re allowed to do so without being monitored too closely.